Arsenic-ATG/File-compresser/readme.md

 - If you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
 - You would also need an text editor to make changes to the code

+### get it running

+- Right now the only way to run is through altering the code (calling the function)

 ---

 ## 👩‍💻 Contributing 👨‍💻